upbond/embed/README.md

 ```

 - `name` let you setup the application’s name.
+- `lang` let you setup the wallet's language.
+Current options include `en` for English and `ja` for Japanese.
+Default is English.
 - `logo` let you setup logo that will be displayed the login popup.
 - `buttonLogo` let you setup the logo for the flying wallet button.
 - `modalColor` let you setup the background color for the login popup.